-In April the group had more than 700 petitions thrown out because petitioners lived outside city limits.
+In out because petitioners lived outside city limits.
 That issue and others have caused more petitions to be thrown out.

 "Literally hundreds so far have been weeded out by us as we verify each and every petition, one-by-one, to be certain not only that they are in the database we received from the Supervisor of Elections but additionally (that) the petitions forms are legible and complete," Lambdon said in an interview with Patch.

 Lambdon said plans to speak at Thursday's council meeting.